Introduction to MySQL Server

 Advantages

-- Portable: It can run on a huge number of platforms like UNIX, Solaris, Windows, OS/2, etc.
+- Portable: It can run on many platforms like UNIX, Solaris, Windows, OS/2, etc.

-- Open Source: Most importantly, MySQL is made available to all as open-source software, and anyone can use it free of cost by agreeing to its terms and conditions.
+- Open Source: Most importantly, MySQL is open-source software available to everyone for free, provided they agree to its terms and conditions.

 - Connectivity: There are a good number of mechanisms available to connect with MySQL servers, such as TCP/IP, UNIX Sockets, and named pipes.

-- Regular Updates and Continuous Development: Being an open-source platform, MySQL has a huge developer community, and they release patches and updates for MySQL regularly.
+- Regular Updates and Continuous Development: Being an open-source platform, MySQL has a huge developer community that releases patches and updates for MySQL regularly.

 Recommended Articles